Skip to Content

 Step 5: Apply pressure

-The pressure must be applied to the solution in order to force the preservatives deep into the wood cells.
+The pressure must be applied to the solution to force the preservatives deep into the wood cells.

-Cycle times and pressure settings must be adjusted based on the retention levels needed and the species of the wood being treated.
+Cycle times and pressure settings must be adjusted based on the retention levels needed and the wood species being treated.

 Step 7: Drain the tank